estahn/k8s-image-swapper/docs/configuration.md

 This section configures details about the image source.

-### Private Registries
+### Registries

-The option `source.privateRegistries` describes a list of private ECR to pull images from, using the same credentials as for the target registry.
+The option `source.registries` describes a list of registries to pull images from, using a specific configuration.

+#### AWS

+By providing configuration on AWS registries you can ask `k8s-image-swapper` to handle the authentication using the same credentials as for the target AWS registry.
 This authentication method is the default way to get authorized by a private registry if the targeted Pod does not provide an `imagePullSecret`.

 Registries are described with an AWS account ID and region, mostly to construct the ECR domain `[ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com`.

 !!! example
     ```yaml
     source:
-      privateRegistries:
+      registries:
+        - type: aws
-        - aws:
+          aws:
             accountId: 123456789
             region: ap-southeast-2
+        - type: aws
-        - aws:
+          aws:
             accountId: 234567890
             region: us-east-1
     ```